Louis-Mozart/Embedding-Based-Reasoner/README.md

 ## Effect of the threshold

-To see the effect of the threhold gamma, run the same codes by adding the argument `--gamma 0.9` which means we are setting a threshold of 0.9.
+To see the effect of the threshold gamma, run the same code by adding the argument `--gamma 0.9`, which means we are setting a threshold of 0.9.
 The default threshold is set to 0.5

 ## Example of the concept learning results on the Family dataset